Moniaesz/spotify-app/README.md

 ![spotify-app-registration](readme-imgs/1-register-spotify-app.jpg)

-Edit the settings set Redirect URLs to http://localhost:8888/callback (hit add button and also save on page bottom!).
+Click "edit settings" and set "Redirect URLs" to http://localhost:8888/callback.
+Hit "add" button on the right of the input field and also "save" on page bottom.

 ![add-redirect-url](readme-imgs/2-settingg-redirect-url.jpg)

+1.9 Open two separate shells.
+Cd in first to frontend-app and in second to backend-app.

-2. Install project dependencies with `npm install` (both in spotify-app and albums-backend).
+2. Install project dependencies with `npm install` (both in frontend-app and backend-app).

-3. From spotify-app directory export your credentials:
+3. From backend-app directory export your credentials as environment variables:

   * for BASH:
     ```